MichaelWaite88/Grade/README.md

-C# Grade
+# Grade
-C# What grade do I need on my next test to get the grade I want?
+What grade do I need on my next test to get the grade I want,?
+Using C#